-Those who have never purchased an Atwood 6-gallon water heater may question how a water heater can be considered “an incredible piece” when these people are here in the first place to get something to help them troubleshoot their water heater.
+Those who have never purchased an Atwood 6-gallon water heater may question how it can be considered “an incredible piece” when these people are here in the first place to get something to help them troubleshoot their water heater.

 While it’s true that these people are here for the troubleshooting help, which indicates they are having troubles with their water heater, it doesn’t change the fact that Atwood is still one of the best fast-recovery foam-insulated water heaters on the market.
-One thing for sure: Atwood water heaters have been leading the market for water heaters made for recreation vehicles.
+One thing is certain: Atwood water heaters have been leading the market for water heaters made for recreation vehicles.

 This water heater brand is compatible with 5th-wheeled vehicles and many other recreation vehicles, such as motor homes and travel trailers.